-TO THE LAW ENFORCEMENT OFFICER
+TO THE WITNESS

-As a witness / investigator of a crime, your cooperation is essential to make the criminal justice system work.
+As a witness to a crime, your cooperation is essential to make the criminal justice system work.
 This brochure has been developed by the Clark County Prosecuting Attorney in an effort to lessen your inconvenience and to help you feel more comfortable in the courtroom.

-If you have any questions or problems, feel free to contact my office at (812) 285-6264.
-Our office is open to serve your needs from 8:00 a.m. to 4:30 p.m., Monday through Friday, for telephone calls or walk-in assistance.
-After hours, contact your dispatcher, who can reach us at home.
+If you have any questions or problems, feel free to contact the Victim / Witness Assistance Program of the Clark County Prosecuting Attorney at (812) 285-6264.
+Victim Advocates are available to assist you.
+Our Office is open to serve your needs from 8:00 a.m. to 4:30 p.m., Monday through Friday for telephone calls or walk-in assistance.
+After hours, Victim Advocates may be reached through the dispatchers of local police departments.